There is a list of performance enhancing techniques for your OTRS installation, including configuration, coding, memory use, and more.

 If your language is not in the system configuration settings or you want to add more words, you can add them to this setting:

 OTRS uses Elasticsearch for its document search functionality.
-For a good introduction into the concepts, installation and usage of Elasticsearch, please follow the Getting Started guide.
+For a good introduction into the concepts, installation and usage of Elasticsearch, please follow the Getting started with Elasticsearch chapter in the official documentation.

 Elasticsearch is written in Java and therefore runs in a Java Virtual Machine (JVM) on any cluster node.
 Such a JVM uses a part of the memory, called heap, which size can be configured in configuration file